Bameejay/bameejay.github.io/README.md

 ---

 ## Experience
-I did some numbers of Frontend Development traning program at some reputable boorcamps.
+I did some number of Frontend Development traning program at some reputable boorcamps that earned be a certificate of completion

 ### **FRONTEND DEVELOPER**
 ### about.me/bameejay